Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 And then, there’s also the sheet sanders.
 Unlike random orbital sanders, these tools include pads that only run in the same orbits.

 The good thing about using a random orbital sander is it doesn’t leave marks.
 Considering how it doesn’t stay in one orbiting pattern, you don’t need to be mindful of its movement during usage.
+But if orbital sanders slow down while in use, there might be an underlying issue.

 The Key Features of Orbital Sanders